-Born in Philadelphia he arrived in Santa Barbara, CA about 1830.
-Light hunted sea otters, gained Mexican citizenship and guarded the California coastline against white and Native American poachers.
-In part because of heavily depleted otter populations, the Mexican government instituted conservation laws in 1830 and prohibited foreigners from both hunting otters and participating in all coastal trade in Alta California.
+Born in Philadelphia, he arrived in Santa Barbara, CA, in about 1830.
+Light hunted sea otters, gained Mexican citizenship, and guarded the California coastline against white and Native American poachers.
+In part because of heavily depleted otter populations, the Mexican government instituted conservation laws in 1830 and prohibited foreigners from hunting otters and participating in all coastal trade in Alta, California.

-Later in 1836, Light signed on as mercenary soldiers in Juan Bautista Alvarado’s revolutionary army.
-Unwilling to accept the Mexican government's new centralist constitution, Alvarado marched into Los Angeles, and subdued the city without bloodshed.
-Alvarado appointed himself governor of California and paid Allen Light between $30 and $40 for his services.
+Later in 1836, Light signed on as a mercenary soldier in Juan Bautista Alvarado’s revolutionary army.
+Unwilling to accept the Mexican government's new centralist constitution, Alvarado marched into Los Angeles and subdued the city without bloodshed.
+Alvarado was appointed governor of California and paid Allen Light between $30 and $40 for his services.
 By 1839, Light had become a naturalized Mexican citizen.
-In January that year, Governor Alvarado ordered an investigation into reports of an unidentified ship seen hunting illegally near Santa Barbara.
-Light testified that he had seen the same ship, identified as the Llama, tracking otters, two years earlier.
+In January of that year, Governor Alvarado ordered an investigation into reports of an unidentified ship seen hunting illegally near Santa Barbara.
+Light testified that he had seen the same ship, the Llama, tracking otters two years earlier.
 The same John Bancroft who had ordered the attack on Allen Light's hunting party off Santa Rosa Island captained the ship.

-In 1948, workers installing a heater in the Machado Chapel of Old Town discovered two documents buried behind two half-sized blocks of the adobe walls.
+In 1948, workers installing a heater in the Machado Chapel of Old Town discovered two documents buried behind two half-sized blocks of adobe walls.
 Both of the papers revealed the life of Allen Light.
-The older of the two documents was issued by a notary public in New York on November 27, 1827 and described Light as “a Colored man aged about twenty-two years old, born in Philadelphia."
+The older two documents were issued by a notary public in New York on November 27, 1827, and described Light as “a Colored man aged about twenty-two years old, born in Philadelphia."
 Commonly known as sailor protection papers, such a certificate could substitute for the "free papers" that states required Blacks to carry.

 The Freeman-Light House became a part of Old Town State Park in 1967.
 Today, after over a century of being stashed in various hideaways, the Allen Light papers may be viewed at the San Diego Historical Society's Research Archives.